I read Twinkle Khanna's latest book 'Pyjamas are forgiving' last evening. Since it had only some 200-odd pages, I finished it in a couple of hours.

 Plot spoilers ahead:

-x-husband, who is there with his new wife.
+The book is about a woman who goes to an ashram for a detox only to bump into her ex-husband, who is there with his new wife.
 Predictably, she has an affair with him, while going back in memory lane and remembering what it was that drew her to him.
 However, as she finds out womanisers never change.

 She also faces a moral dilemma when his cousin does something shocking that merits an FIR.
 How she handles situations that present themselves right through from the husband hitting on her to his cousin's unspeakable act form the crux of the book.